ionutpi/picamera-tflite/README.md

-# Image Classification on Raspberry Pi Zero with TensorFlow Lite and Picam.
+# Image Classification on Raspberry Pi Zero with TensorFlow Lite and Picamera.

 This code allows you to process and score images using a pretrained TensorFlow model.